usdot-jpo-ode/jpo-cvmanager/api/README.md

 <b>Environment Variables:</b>

-- GOOGLE_CLIENT_ID: The OAuth 2.0 Google Client ID provided by GCP when the credentials are created.
-It is recommended to attach this via a secret.
 - INSTANCE_CONNECTION_NAME: The connection name for the Cloud SQL instance. (project-id:region:name)
 - PG_DB_IP: The database IP.
 - PG_DB_PORT: The database port.